-NOTE 10.
+NOTE 11.
 SUBSEQUENT EVENTS

 The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the consolidated financial statements were issued.
-Based upon this review, other than as described below, the Company did not identify subsequent events that would have required adjustment or disclosure in the d consolidated financial statements.
+Based upon this review, other than as described below and in Note 2, the Company did not identify subsequent events that would have required adjustment or disclosure in the d consolidated financial statements.